elusivecodes/fQuery/README.md

 Load and execute multiple JavaScript files (in order).

-- `scripts` is a Array of strings containing the destination URLs for the scripts to load.
+- `scripts` is a array of strings containing the URLs for the scripts to load.

+This method returns a *Promise* that resolves when the request is completed, or rejects on failure.

 ```javascript
 dom.loadScripts(scripts);